English/Humanities

 Spring, 3 credit hours GER 7

-This course will examine multiculturalism in America as reflected in its literature of the twentieth and twenty-first centuries.
-Works will be selected to highlight the diversity of American life including, but not limited to, race/ethnicity, gender, social class, sexual orientation, nationality/immigration status, religion, and family structure.
-Students should increase their understanding of the multicultural nature of our society and the existence of cultural traditions and practices that exist independently of those of the dominant American “mainstream” or overculture.
-Three hours lecture per week.
+This course examines multiculturalism in the United States as reflected in its literature of the twentieth and twenty-first centuries.
+Works will be selected to highlight the diversity of American life including, but not limited to, race/ethnicity, gender, social class, sexual orientation, nationality/immigrant status, religion, and family structure.
+Students should increase their understanding of the multicultural nature of American society and the existence of cultural traditions and practices that exist independently of those of the dominant American “mainstream” or overculture.

-Prerequisite: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of the instructor.
+Prerequisite: Composition and the Spoken Word (ENGL 101) or permission of the instructor.

 ENGL 216 CHILDREN'S LITERATURE